-Existing code (SHMC 17.152.060(2)) requires at least five feet separation between the curb and sidewalk (i.e., planter strip) for arterials and collectors, with exceptions including if otherwise indicated in street designs in the TSP or other adopted street plans.
+Existing code (SHMC 17.152.060(2)) requires at least five feet separation between the curb and sidewalk (i.e., planter strip) for arterials and collectors, with some exceptions.
+For example, the separation may be different if otherwise indicated in street designs in the TSP or in other adopted street plans.
 Subsection (3) establishes that maintenance of sidewalks, planter strips, and curbs is the responsibility of the adjacent property owner.